 2017 Asia Arts Awards IndiaVIEW EVENT DETAILS

-A gala celebration honouring the Asia Arts Game Changers
+A gala celebration honouring artists from the continent

-Asia Society presents the Asia Arts Awards India: A gala celebration honoring the Asia Arts Game Changers— Abir Karmakar, Krishen Khanna & teamLab
+Asia Society presents the Asia Arts Awards India: A gala celebration honouring artists from the continent — Abir Karmakar, Krishen Khanna & teamLab

 Asia Arts Game Changer Awards India

 All proceeds from Asia Arts Game Changer Awards India support Asia Society Arts & Culture initiatives worldwide.
 Asia Society’s Asia Arts Game Changer Awards India is co-organized by Asia Society Museum, New York, and Asia Society India Centre.

 To sponsor a table or purchase donor passes please contact AsiaSocietyIndiaCentre@asiasociety.org

 About the Asia Arts Awards